autocontracts/permissioned-blocks/whitepaper.md

 The disadvantage of storing the smart contract state information directly on a blockchain are:

 - <b> No privacy.</b> The internal storage that holds the state information is available for all nodes in the network to read.
 Also, the transactions that hold the input parameters to smart contract functions are available for all nodes to read.
 In Ethereum this is a Merkle Patricia Tree[[15]](https://github.com/ethereum/wiki/wiki/Patricia-Tree)
-- <b> Cost. </b> In Ethereum there is a cost (the gas price) for processing and storing the data sent in transaction messages.
+- <b> Cost. </b> In Ethereum there is a cost (the gas price[[16]](https://media.consensys.net/ethereum-gas-fuel-and-fees-3333e17fe1dc)) for processing and storing the data sent in transaction messages.

 ## Separating State Persistence from Functional Behaviour

 If we separate the action of storing the smart contract's state from its functional behaviour, we can then store this information on an alternative storage system.
 With the data stored separately, we are then able to design a security model for ensuring the privacy of the smart contract state, and at the same time significantly reduce the blockchain storage costs.

 To achieve this desired outcome, we need to program the functions of a smart contract as being pure functions.
-A pure function[[16]](https://en.wikipedia.org/wiki/Pure_function), by definition in functional programming, does not depend on and does not modify the states of variables out of its scope[[17]](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).
+A pure function[[17]](https://en.wikipedia.org/wiki/Pure_function), by definition in functional programming, does not depend on and does not modify the states of variables out of its scope[[18]](http://www.nicoespeon.com/en/2015/01/pure-functions-javascript/).
 That means a pure function always returns the same result given same parameters.
 ```
 var values = { a: 1 };